7 Lies the Fitness Industry Wants You to Think are True

 Why do they want you to believe this?
 Because it sells diets and diet products.
 Thousands of books, programs, diet plans, and products have been sold promising to make eating less food easy.
 Shakes that will keep you feeling full all day.
 Simple tricks that will do the same.

+The truth is, yes, a calorie deficit is usually necessary for fat loss.
+However, what that means is much more complex than just constantly eating less.
 Have you tried a diet, lost weight, and then had it all come back – and bring friends?
 That’s what happens to most people on most diets with a steep calorie deficit.
 Eating too little causes the body to think there’s a food shortage and go into self-preservation mode.
 It starts using less energy and holding on to that stored energy because it thinks there’s a famine and that you’re gonna need those fat stores to survive.

-Constantly eating too little is usually what’s behind “yo-yo dieting”.
+“yo-yo dieting”.
 Sometimes it is necessary to eat more than you’ve been told you should by the diet industry in order to get your body to the point it’s willing to burn those fat stores.

 4: How much you sweat is the measure of a good workout.